-Finally, we pray for ourselves and for those who are closely connected to us: our family, our friends, and all those in need of our prayer.
+Finally, we pray for ourselves and for those who are closely connected to us: our family, our friends, and all those needing our prayers.

 Let us pray for our needs and those of others...

 Members of the congregation may offer their own prayers at this time.